fabiankaraben/nodejs-mini-projects/README.md

     advanced/24-biometric-auth-integrator

 25. **Chaos Engineering Setup**
-    This is a resilient tester in Node.js with TypeScript, Chaos Monkey like scripts, inject failures, monitor with Prometheus, Express, and Kubernetes.
+    This is a resilient tester in Node.js with TypeScript, Chaos Monkey like scripts, inject failures, monitor with Prometheus, Express, and Docker Compose deployment.
     advanced/25-chaos-engineering-setup

 26. **Zero-Downtime Deployment**
-    This is a blue-green deployable app in Node.js with TypeScript, PM2 for zero-downtime, CI/CD hooks, PostgreSQL, and Kubernetes rolling updates.
+    This is a blue-green deployable app in Node.js with TypeScript, PM2 for zero-downtime, CI/CD hooks, PostgreSQL, and Docker deployment for rolling updates.
     advanced/26-zero-downtime-deployment

 27. **AR/VR Data Backend**